Intensive Mindfulness Retreat

 Participants also have the opportunity to attend a free yoga class in the morning (optional).
 The venue is a traditional meditation centre (ashram) where every attendee participates in 30-minutes of daily service.
 The service activities of the centre can include gardening, picking vegetables and helping to cook a vegetarian lunch or making bread or goodies, office work and maintenance, sustainable building projects, environmental developments, library and other interesting creative projects and aspects of the ashram.
 The fee is kept purposefully low to facilitate frequent attendance for MiCBT clinicians and teachers.

-Participants must have completed an MiCBT Foundation or Applied Course.
+Participants must have successfully completed the MiCBT Foundation Course.

 You will develop greater levels of awareness and equanimity.
 You will learn the structure, content and purpose of the Eightfold Noble Path, of which mindfulness is a part.
 You will also learn to implement mindfulness meditation during MiCBT with greater knowledge and confidence.